Saquib-Hazari/ikea-datawarehouse/readme.md

-# 🏠<u>Data Warehouse: Ikea</u>
+# 🏠 <u>Data Warehouse: Ikea</u>

-- This repository showcases a comprehensive data warehousing and analytics solution, covering the end-to-end data pipeline—from data ingestion and transformation to business intelligence and insights generation.
+This repository showcases a comprehensive data warehousing and analytics solution, covering the end-to-end data pipeline—from data ingestion and transformation to business intelligence and insights generation.

-- Designed as a portfolio project, it demonstrates industry best practices in data engineering, ETL processes, and analytical modeling, enabling efficient data-driven decision-making.
+Designed as a portfolio project, it demonstrates industry best practices in data engineering, ETL processes, and analytical modeling, enabling efficient data-driven decision-making.
 This project serves as a blueprint for building a scalable and structured data warehouse architecture that supports business intelligence and reporting.

 ---

 ## ⚙️ Data Architect

-Basic Data Architect use for this Project to build bronze, silver and gold layers.
+Basic Data Architect used for this project to build Bronze, Silver, and Gold layers.

 ![Data Architect](images/Architect.png)

 1. **Bronze Layer**: The raw data storage layer, where data is ingested directly from source systems (e.g., CSV files) into the **SQL Server database** without modifications.
 This layer acts as a **staging area**, preserving the original data for historical reference and traceability.